MU-Enigma/Hacktoberfest24/GameDev/Level0/README.md

     mkdir <your_username>
   ```
 + In the folder add a screenshot of your model and its respective blend file.
-  - Ensure that you include a blend file (you can model multiple pieces in the same blend file) with the screenshot.
+  - Ensure that you include a blend file (you can model multiple pieces in the same blend file) with the screenshot.\
+  - Ensure that u take multiple screenshots throughout the process at different stages so we can see your process or a timelapse of your work
 + Add your changes
   ```bash
     git add .